 Teen Service Trips

 We provide rotating service trip opportunities for high school youth and are the only parish in the Diocese of Washington to provide a service trip opportunity to middle school youth.
 Each trip participant undergoes a comprehensive training on our Christian call to service, how we serve responsibly, and how our work away can extend to our lives back home.
-For more information on these trips, contact Caleb Nelson Amaker, interim director of youth ministries at St. Mark’s.
+For more information on these trips, contact Caleb Nelson Amaker, director of youth and family ministries at St. Mark’s.